The Role Communication Plays in Workplace Safety for Nurses

-Communication plays an incredibly wide-ranging role in workplace safety for nurses – from ensuring there are safe levels of nurse staffing to alerting nurses to incidents which require the activation of emergency preparedness plans.
+Communication plays an incredibly wide-ranging role in workplace safety for nurses – from ensuring there are safe levels of nurse staffing to reporting workplace violence to alerting nurses to incidents which require the activation of emergency preparedness plans.
 Between the two extremes, communication has many other important roles to play – but it could play more.

 The Consequences of Filling Staff Shortages Too Quickly in Emergencies